-All of which makes choosing the 100 best comedies of all time a little tricky.
-To help us with the task, we enlisted the help of comedians (such as Russell Howard and Diane Morgan), actors (John Boyega and Jodie Whittaker, among others), directors and screenwriters (including Richard Curtis), as well as several Time Out writers.
-So the next time you need something to turn that frown upside down, you’ll know where to start.
+That makes choosing the 100 best comedies of all time a little tricky.
+To help us with the task, we enlisted the help of comedians (such as Russell Howard and Diane Morgan), actors (John Boyega and Jodie Whittaker, among others), directors and screenwriters (including Richard Curtis), as well as several generations worth of Time Out writers.
+Next time you need something to turn that frown upside down, you’ll know where to start.
 And if you don’t find something to bring the chuckles, well, there are 99 more options where that came from.